 Yes, of course it does!
 Citizens will spend less time, the narrative goes, running to or between bureaucracies.
 But you’re thinking I’m sure, this also sounds like something an authoritarian government could misuse.
 You’d be right, but that’s not “digital government.”
 That’s a different Digital China “way,” and the topic of future blogs, I hope.

 So why would the leadership be a bit frustrated now?
-Well, the digitalization and informatization of government (including informatizing grid management) was supposed to be a “magic weapon” to battle COVID, or so the Party told the people.
-The reporting on COVID robots, unified health codes, and automated surveillance systems has been continuous.
+Well, the digitalization and informatization of government (including informatizing grid management) was supposed to be a “magic weapon” to battle COVID-19, or so the party told the people.
+The reporting on COVID-19 robots, unified health codes, and automated surveillance systems has been continuous.
 (I’ll post a few of them one day).
-But despite all this digital transformation, it hasn’t gone so well.
-Now back to today’s meeting and digital government: I’m thinking that if the general secretary pushes down from the top, then – well – it really wasn’t his fault.
+But despite all of this digital transformation, it hasn’t gone so well.
+Now back to the April 19th meeting and digital government: I’m thinking that if the general secretary pushes down from the top, then – well – problems with the COVID-19 response aren’t really his fault.